 Yes.
 After you go home, you will have therapy at the Southern Joint Replacement Institute physical therapy facility or another outpatient facility.
 The length of time required for this type of therapy varies with each patient.
 We will help you make these arrangements before you go home.

 The ability to drive depends on whether the surgery was on your right hip or your left hip and the type of car you have.
 If the surgery was on your left hip and you have an automatic transmission, you could be driving at two weeks.
 If the surgery was on your right hip, your driving could be restricted as long as six weeks.
 Getting “back to normal” will depend on your progress.
 Consult with your Southern Joint Replacement Institute orthopaedic surgeon for advice regarding activity.
-You should not drive if you are taking narcotic pain medicine.

 We recommend that most people take at least one month off from work, even if your job allows you to sit frequently.
 More strenuous jobs will require a longer work absence.